PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/21/image-manip/index.markdown

     points3d($t, {PointSize => 2});

-I get this
+I get this which I'm pretty happy with for a first go:

 ![points](points.png)
-which I'm pretty happy with for a first go.

 ## So how does that work?